cdrubin/cosmopolitan/apelua.md

 The [hellolua.c](https://github.com/jart/cosmopolitan/blob/master/examples/hellolua.lua) example gets us much of the way.
 It includes an example of a C ```NativeAdd``` that is added to the global scope for Lua state.
 Adding desired functions from luafilesystem is a similar process of adding the C sources and standardizing the ```#include```s to use the Cosmo files.
 Only the POSIX implementations are required - the magic of [Cosmopolitan libc](https://justine.lol/cosmopolitan/documentation.html) is that functions like [readdir](https://justine.lol/cosmopolitan/documentation.html#readdir) can just be used and assumed to work cross-platform.
 Crumbs.
+Just don't expect to create a directory iterator over the zip virtual filesystem quite yet.

-The [morelua.c](https://github.com/cdrubin/cosmopolitan/blob/master/examples/morelua.lua) example adds most of luafilesystem and registers the ```lfs``` package for use by loaded scripts.
-It is also likely going to be helpful make errors visible on __stderr__:
+The [morelua.c](https://github.com/cdrubin/cosmopolitan/blob/master/examples/morelua.lua) example adds some of luafilesystem and registers the ```lfs``` package for use by loaded scripts.
+It is also likely going to be helpful to make errors visible on __stderr__:

 ```C
 if ( luaL_dofile( L, "zip:main.lua" ) != LUA_OK ) {